OfficeDev/O365-iOS-Connect/README.md

 	end

-You'll simply need need to navigate to the project directory in the **Terminal** (root of the project folder) and run the following command.
+You'll simply need to navigate to the project directory in the **Terminal** (root of the project folder) and run the following command.

     pod install